Streptocarpus hilsenbergii

 Images copyright by the individual photographers or their institutions.

 Streptocarpus hilsenbergii is a member of Section Hova within subgenus Streptocarpella, and is a Madagascan species.
 Most members of this Section have small and inconspicuous flowers, but S. hilsenbergii is an exception.
 The flowers are 25 to 45 mm long, with a large and showy lower corolla lobe.
+It grows primarily in the wet tropical biome, often among rocks on hillsides.

 Additional photos may be seen in a slideshow by clicking one of the links below: